The holidays can be a joy-filled season, but they can also be stressful and especially challenging for those impacted by mental illness.

 - Exercise daily.
 Schedule time to walk outside, bike or join a dance class.
 Whatever you do, make sure it’s fun.
 Daily exercise naturally produces stress-relieving hormones in your body and improves your overall physical health.
 More on the benefits of movement.

-- Set aside time for yourself.
-Schedule something that makes you feel good.
+- Set aside time for yourself and prioritize self-care.
+Schedule time for activities that make you feel good.
 It might be reading a book, going to the movies, getting a massage, listening to music you love, or taking your dog for a walk.
 It’s okay to prioritize alone time you need to recharge.
+More on self-care.

 - Eat well.
 With dinners, parties, and cookie trays at every turn, our eating habits are challenged during the holiday season.
 Try to maintain a healthy diet through it all.
 Eating unprocessed foods, like whole grains, vegetables, and fresh fruit is the foundation for a healthy body and mind.
 Eating well can also help stabilize your mood.

 - Get enough sleep.
 Symptoms of some mental health conditions, like mania in bipolar disorder, can be triggered by getting too little sleep.
 More on getting good sleep.

 - Avoid alcohol and drugs.
 They don’t actually reduce stress: in fact, they often worsen it.
 If you’re struggling with substance abuse, educate yourself and get help.

 - Spend time in nature.
 Studies show that time in nature reduces stress.
 (More on the mental health benefits of nature.)
 Need to break away from family during a holiday gathering?
 Talk a walk in a local park.

 - Volunteer.
 The act of volunteering can provide a great source of comfort.
 By helping people who are not as fortunate, you can also feel less lonely or isolated and more connected to your community.
 You can find out if there is a safe way to volunteer in your community.